 The internal temperature method: If you have an instant read thermometer you can check the internal temperature of the salmon to determine if it's cooked through.
 The internal temperature is the same regardless the cooking method and should be approximately 140-145 degrees F (60°C - 63°C.)

 If the salmon isn't completely cooked, return to the oven or the air-fryer and continue cooking for 1-2 minutes more.

-The dill sauce for this easy salmon recipe
+The dill sauce

 This dill sauce is one of the best Mediterranean-style dressings.
 Dill pairs perfectly with salmon, but you can also use fresh or dried oregano or parsley.